Durgabhavani22/Event-Management-System-In-Jntuh/README.md

    Event Registration:
    Users (students) can register for upcoming events directly through the platform.
 Admins and staff can view all registrations in real-time.

    Event Details: Each event has a detailed page that provides users with important information, including dates, location, and available slots.

+   TechStack:

+   Frontend:HTML,CSS,JS,React
+   Backend:Node js
+   Database:MySQL

 # Getting Started with Create React App